Damp walls are very prone to condensation and black spot mould, this is a fact!

-1. Board on battens – directly nailed or screwed to brickwork, stone, block or render – likely to decay on old, damp salty masonry, and at risk from Dry and Wet rots unless efficiently treated and ventilated.
+- Board on Battens Over Walls Surface – Directly nailed or screwed to brickwork, stone, block or render – likely to decay on old, damp salty masonry, and at risk from Dry and Wet rots unless efficiently treated and ventilated.

-2. Inner walls – block walls built inside the building, with an air gap or insulation.
+- Inner Walls and Cavity Walls – Block walls built inside the building, with an air gap or insulation.
 Often used in Barn Conversions, where wall thickness and lost internal space is not an issue.

 Not a vapour barrier, so damp and ‘salts’ from the unventilated cavity can eventually reach the inner wall decorations.

 - Air Gap Membranes, Damp Proof Membranes and Plastic Lining Membranes – A modern, vapour proof barrier lining – it is a dimpled plastic sheet fixed onto brick, stone, block or render with plastic plugs to form an air gap cavity.
 These Membranes can have a plain surface, for battening, or a Mesh surface for direct plastering or plaster boarding.
 Ideal for cold, single leaf walls and for lining rooms with cold solid walls.

-1. Remove all gypsum plaster (solid sand and cement render can stay), wooden plugs and bonding timbers.
+- Remove all gypsum plaster (solid sand and cement render can stay) and also any wooden plugs or bonding timbers.

-2. Check whether you have any ‘active’ water weeping from the wall, or if the area has ever suffered from flooding.
+- Check whether you have any ‘active’ water weeping from the wall, or if the area has ever suffered from flooding.
 If there has been any activity you will need to install a drainage method – either a traditional drain or a sump and pump.
-(Ring for help on 01626 336180).

-3. Choose your wall finishing method – battens and nailed plaster board (with or without insulation between the battens) or direct plastering with Bonding Plaster, or Plaster Board on adhesive ‘dabs’.
+- Choose your wall finishing method – battens and plaster board (with or without insulation between the battens) or direct plastering with bonding plaster, or plasterboard on adhesive ‘dabs’

-6. The floor may also need to be covered with Kontract Membrane – a ‘floating’ tongued and grooved chipboard or concrete screeded floor can then be laid.
+- The floor may also need to be covered with a membrane – a ‘floating’ tongued and grooved chipboard or concrete screeded floor can then be laid.
 Where liquid water is involved this floor Membrane has to be joined to the wall Membrane – this is called the ‘sealed system’ and must incorporate a drain or a sump and pump to remove the unwanted water

 - Salt Neutraliser – a clear liquid used to neutralise ‘salts’ in render, plaster or masonry, either in an attempt to save otherwise sound plaster or as a preparation prior to replastering to a specification suitable for avoiding future damp or mould damage.
-Apply two coats, wetting in between with fresh water.
+Apply two coats, wetting in between each coat with fresh water.
 It is a good idea to apply a salt neutraliser to any damaged surfaces before you replaster as this will ensure that any salts that may be present in your wall or other materials are not able to reappear at a future date and damage interior surfaces